pzhao12flakyreplay/incubator-pulsar/site/docs/latest/advanced/RetentionExpiry.md

 ## Time to live (TTL)

 By default, Pulsar stores all unacknowledged messages forever.
 This can lead to heavy disk space usage in cases where a lot of messages are going unacknowledged.
-If disk space is a concern, you can set a time to live (TTL) that determines how long unacknowledged messages will be retained.
+If disk space is a concern, you can set a time to live (TTL) that determines how long unacknowledged messages will

 ### Set the TTL for a namespace